jeryiwang/volleybot/README.md

 - Roster refreshes based on each week’s Google Sheet sign-ups.

 ### 🔄 Smart Roster Posting
-- Bot runs 24/7 (on Render) and updates the roster every 43 minutes.
+- Bot runs 24/7 (on Render) and updates the roster on a dynamic schedule:
+  * Active hours (Fri 12 PM – Sun 2 PM): ~15 min updates
+  * Quiet hours (Mon–Thu): ~2 hour updates
 - If nothing has changed, it skips posting to avoid spam.
 - All messages are edited in-place using stored message IDs.